Dwdeath/ArchFavApps/README.md

 # this script is a work in progress and currently contains packages that are out of date, one of them (one of the audio players) is apperantly spyware.
-# do not use it, I'm updating soon to a safer version.
+# do not use it, I'm working on updating it to a safer version.
 #
 # thank you for your patience.
 #